canorve/EllipSect/docs/howto.md

   Those variables are intended to help the user to have a quick reference of the model and decide to modify the model or increase the number of components.

   Such output variables have to be taken with caution and they always have to be verified for the user before to include them in their final work.

-  The output photometry variables include: Absolute Magnitude, luminosity, Flux, total apparent magnitude, Bulge to Total Ratio, Tidal, $\Chi_\nu$ within the sectors ellipse, Bumpiness, Signal to Noise Ratio, Akaike Information Criterion, Bayesian Information Criterion, mean surface brightness, percentage of total light per individual component, radius at 90% of light ( for Sersic components only).
+  The output photometry variables include: Absolute Magnitude, luminosity, Flux, total apparent magnitude, Bulge to Total Ratio, Tidal, $\Chi_\nu$ within the sectors ellipse, Bumpiness, Signal to Noise Ratio, Akaike Information Criterion, Bayesian Information Criterion, mean surface brightness, percentage of total light per individual component, radius at 90% of light (for Sersic components only).

   If you want to check the ellipse where all those photometric variables were computed, then check the file created "*-check.fits".

   Those variables are stored in a single file when the following command is executed:

   ```
-  ./EllipSect.py galfit.46 -phot
+  ./ellsec.py galfit.46 -phot
   ```

 * *phot* option connects to NED (NASA/IPAC Extragalactic Database) to download